Wind Velocity Sensor: Principles, Types, and Advanced Technologies

 1. Introduction to Wind Velocity Sensor

-A wind velocity sensor, an integral part of an anemometer, is designed to measure the speed of wind.
+A wind speed sensor is a key part of an anemometer.
+It measures how fast the wind is blowing.
 Anemometers are common tools in weather stations.
 They measure wind speed and direction at different heights in the atmosphere.
-They are also used in wind tunnels for airflow speed measurement and other applications involving gas flow velocity determination.

 Working Principles of Wind Velocity Sensor